-- Developing a toolkit of policy options and funding mechanisms for cities to use for providing commercial spaces to arts and culture non-profit organizations at belowmarket rate rents.
-For example: - " Partnering with property owners and developers on privately-owned public spaces and/or affordable commercial spaces for community organizations that provide essential neighborhood services, especially in areas most impacted by the pandemic as well as those most vulnerable to gentrification pressures.34 - Enhance capacity-building, technical assistance and funding mechanisms which can enable arts and culture organizations to adapt to new business models. - Enhancing transit service to parks and other recreation. - Expanding funding mechanisms for acquiring, building, and maintaining parks that can also serve multiple benefits, including "green" infrastructure (e.g., stormwater management, ecological restoration, edible parks)
+- Convening diverse arts and culture organizations to identify shared needs and strategies for addressing those challenges at the local and regional scales. - Developing a toolkit of policy options and funding mechanisms for cities to use for providing commercial spaces to arts and culture non-profit organizations at belowmarket rate rents.
+For example: - " Partnering with property owners and developers on privately-owned public spaces and/or affordable commercial spaces for community organizations that provide essential neighborhood services, especially in areas most impacted by the pandemic as well as those most vulnerable to gentrification pressures. - Enhance capacity-building, technical assistance and funding mechanisms which can enable arts and culture organizations to adapt to new business models. - Enhancing transit service to parks and other recreation. - Expanding funding mechanisms for acquiring, building, and maintaining parks that can also serve multiple benefits, including "green" infrastructure (e.g., stormwater management, ecological restoration, edible parks).